A Novel Generator with Auxiliary Branch for Improving GAN Performance

-Some researchers studied architectural modules to improve the GAN performance.
-Miyato~\etal~\cite{miyato2018cgans} introduced a conditional projection technique that provides conditional information to the discriminator by projecting the conditional weight vector to the feature vector.
-This method significantly boosts the performance of the conditional GAN (cGAN) scheme.
-Zhang~\etal~\cite{zhang2019self} introduced a self-attention module which guides the generator and discriminator where to attend.
-Yeo~\etal~\cite{yeo2021simple} introduced a simple yet effective technique, called a cascading rejection module, which produces dynamic features in an iterative manner at the last layer of the discriminator.
-Park~\etal~\cite{park2021GRB} introduced a generative residual block that not only emphasizes the essential feature but also suppresses the unnecessary one in the side-residual path.
 On the other hand, some papers investigated new forms of convolution layer to improve the GAN performance.
 Park~\etal~\cite{park2021generative} proposed a perturbed convolution that prevents the discriminator from falling into the overfitting problem.
 However, since PConv is developed for the discriminator, it is hard to apply to the generator.
 Sagong~\etal~\cite{sagong2019cgans} introduced a conditional convolution layer for the generator, which incorporates the conditional information into the convolution operation.
-Although this method shows the fine performance on cGAN, it has a limitation: this method only can be used for cGAN scheme since it is designed for replacing the conditional batch normalization.
+Although this method shows fine performance on cGAN, it has a limitation: this method only can be used for cGAN scheme since it is designed to replace the conditional batch normalization.
 Recently, Park~\etal~\cite{park2021generative_conv} proposed a novel convolution layer, called a generative convolution, which controls the convolution weight of the generator according to the given latent vector.